rilian/CTracker/ACTIONS.md

 - [x] Integration test for user to log in
 - [x] Integration test for user to see his data
 - [x] Authorize user to update only his data
-- [ ] Integration test for user to update his data
 - [x] Test authorization
 - [x] Add sign up, sign out etc links and profile page